department-of-veterans-affairs/va.gov-team/products/my-education-benefits/TOE 22-1990e Updates/TOE Product Outline.md

 To measure the effectiveness of the application in accomplishing its objectives, we will track:

 - Visitor traffic to the website
-- Time spent completing each page and identify any sections that may be making veterans spend a sizeable amount of time completing
+- Time spent completing each page and identify any sections that may be making aplicants spend a sizeable amount of time completing
 - Abandon rate by page
 - Percentage of users that complete a submission after starting an application
 - Percentage of users getting an automated approval/denial letter as opposed to requiring a manual review to identify automation improvements